-The Company has in place an agreement with the Chairman of the Company dated January 12, 2020, whereby the Chairman is granted stock options to maintain 3% of the outstanding common shares at October 31 of each year providing that he is re-elected at the next Annual General Meeting ("AGM").
-The Chairman was re-elected at the AGM held on April 26, 2022, and the Company issued to the Chairman an additional 5,617,017 stock options based on 3% of 353,900,554 common shares at October 31, 2021.
-Based on the October 31, 2022 common shares outstanding, and assuming the Chairman is re-elected at the next AGM, the Chairman will be entitled to an additional 754,495 stock options for a total of 11,371,512 stock options.
+The Company has an agreement with a Company director, effective January 12, 2020, whereby the director shall be granted stock options to maintain a balance equivalent to 3% of the Company's common shares outstanding at the end of each fiscal year, provided the director is re-elected at the next Company annual shareholder meeting ("AGM").
+The director was re-elected at the Company's AGMs held in 2021 and in 2022 and was granted 2,340,980 stock options and 3,276,037 stock options, respectively.
+Assuming the director is re-elected at the Company's 2023 AGM, as of the date of this MD&A, the director would be entitled to an additional 754,495 stock options.